-Three new cases recorded in the NT23 November 2021
+Three new cases recorded in the NT09 December 2021

-The Katherine Hospital Pandemic Clinic (Drive-Through Testing Site) is open daily from 9am to 6pm.
+The Katherine Hospital Pandemic Clinic (Drive-Through Testing Site) is open from 9am until 4:30pm.
+Bookings are preferred.

-COVID-19 testing sites are also open in Greater Darwin, Alice Springs, Tennant Creek and Nhulunbuy.
+COVID-19 testing sites are also open in Alice Springs, Tennant Creek and Nhulunbuy.
 Testing is also available at NT Health clinics in remote communities.

 To reduce the risk of COVID-19 spreading in our communities, it is important for everyone to follow all health directions and vaccinations for all those eligible.